New Omicron Variant, New Concerns About Kids & Hospitalizations

 Meaning that while symptoms likely won’t be any worse than the delta variant, more kids and adults are likely to get the infection.

-“I definitely expect to see more kids in the hospital, unfortunately,” says Dr. Pearson.
+“I definitely expect to see more kids in the hospital, ,” says Dr. Pearson.

 Grace Meatley, a nurse at Jackson Memorial, adding, “Just bracing myself you know mentally.
 As a healthcare worker, we believe in science and science shows if you’re vaccinated, you do much better.”